 “This is the same concept,” Lehr said.
 “In each disease-specific area where you have these types of centers, it’s a signal to patients with that disease — and their caregivers — that they can be assured they’re getting the highest level of care.”

 The expansion of the Centers of Excellence project, first announced earlier this month, is funded through donations from individuals.
 The largest single gift — in the amount of $450,000 — comes from philanthropist Stephen Bittel, founder and CEO of the South Florida real-estate developer Terranova.

 Join the Parkinson’s forums: an online community for people with Parkinson’s Disease and their caregivers.

 Last year, the nonprofit foundation — which has offices in New York and Miami — raised about $32 million in donations and channeled that money into three main areas: improving outcomes through better clinical care; funding basic clinical and epidemiological research to understand the causes and consequences of Parkinson’s; and investing in educational resources for people with and affected by Parkinson’s.

-Of the foundation’s 45 currently designated Centers of Excellence, 32 are in the United States.
-The remaining 13 are scattered throughout the world, including Australia, Canada, Germany, Great Britain, Israel, the Netherlands, Singapore, Taiwan, and the United Arab Emirates.
+Of the foundation’s 45 currently designated Centers of Excellence, 31 are in the United States.
+The remaining 14 are scattered throughout the world, including Australia, Canada, Germany, Great Britain, Israel, the Netherlands, Singapore and Taiwan.